 The medical examiner surmised from the extent of bruising spread over a wide area of her corpse that she had been severely beaten.
 There was no evidence of sexual assault because the killer had washed and scrubbed the body clean.

 John Gilmore in Severed: The True Story of the Black Dahlia and the anonymous author of Infamous Murders – published by Chartwell Books in 1989 – report that the homicide bureau speculated Short had been tied up spread-eagled, either in a standing or supine position or suspended head first by a makeshift system of ropes and pulleys.
 That she was kept bound in this position for the period of her internment, as in a coarse and crude bondage session.
-The tell-tale signs being ligature marks at the wrists and ankles and impressions made by rope knots indented on the front, back and left side of neck.
+The tell-tale signs being ligature marks at the wrists and ankles and impressions made by rope knots indented on the front, back and left side of her neck.
 The cause of death was listed as blunt-force trauma to the head.
 Numerous cuts had been inflicted by a sharp-bladed instrument in a criss-cross pattern over her pubic area, and pubic hair was torn out by hand.
 A knife was used to cut open her cheeks from each corner of her mouth, leaving a gaping injury from ear to ear.
 She was then cut in half at the waist and her body drained of blood.

 No one knows the complete picture of her suffering.